Metadrop/drupal-updater/README.md

 - **noDev**: Set to true to only update packages deployed in production.
 - **onlySecurities**: Set to true to only update securities.
 - **packages**: Allows specify which packages will be updated.
+- **limit**: Limit the number of direct packages to update in each drupal-updater run.
+Can't be combined with packages.
 - **environments**: Array list of environments to update.